 - As with full-length articles, please include social posts, intended audience, and relevant people to tag.

-- If you're sharing something you found online, make sure to include the URL so we can link back to the source.
-If you found this because somebody else found it first, give them some credit to by adding that you found it via @so-and-so.
+- If you found the topic or link because somebody else found it first, give them some credit to by adding that you found it via @so-and-so.